-In 2020, I am also an adjunct lecturer in the Department of Communication at University of Washington, Seattle.
+I am committed to public scholarship.
+In 2020, I was selected as the winner of 2020 Dean’s Fellowship Prize for Humanistic Studies at UC San Diego.
+In 2020, I have also been adjunct lecturer in the Department of Communication at University of Washington, Seattle.
 I completed my doctorate at the University of California, San Diego in the Department of Communication and Science Studies program, working with supervision from Lisa Cartwright.
 In 2014-16, I was a Visiting Graduate Researcher in the Department of Communication at University of Washington.
 From March 2017 – May 2019, I was Wikipedian-in-Residence and instructional designer for OCLC’s Wikipedia + Libraries: Better Together project (more in this interview, and here).

 I also have training in front-end web development (HTML5, CSS3, & Responsive Design for Web Development), from the University of Washington, Professional & Continuing Education.
 I was lead web developer and co-managing editor, with Cristina Visperas, for Catalyst: Feminism, Theory, Technoscience, an open-source academic journal.

 Previously, I earned a Master’s degree in Gender Studies at Central European University as a Rotary Ambassadorial Scholar.
 I lived in Budapest, Hungary and Istanbul, Turkey for five years.
 My BA is from University of Washington in the Comparative History of Ideas program.